RockefellerArchiveCenter/scripts/README.md

 ## archivematica
 Scripts for pre-Archivematica ingest processes.

-## archivesspace
-Scripts for automatically exporting EAD and METS from ArchivesSpace through the API.

 ## archivessnake
 Scripts using ArchivesSnake to export data from ArchivesSpace in a variety of formats.